 Teacher leaders are a key resource for distributed leadership and drivers of school improvement efforts, but often are not provided with their own professional learning and support system.
 Resource-lean systems often rely on teacher leaders to find their own way or assume that someone who is a strong teacher will simply transfer those skills to the adult learning setting, without recognizing the differences in adult learning theory and the leadership skills needed to succeed in these roles.
 Teacher leaders come with expertise, based on their knowledge and experience, that should be leveraged, while simultaneously developing leadership skills, including data analysis, instructional coaching, and facilitation of professional learning.

-The Graduate School of Education's teacher leadership offerings are designed to support both in-classroom and out-of-classroom teacher leaders who want to develop their equity-centered instructional leadership skill set.
+The Berkeley School of Education's teacher leadership offerings are designed to support both in-classroom and out-of-classroom teacher leaders who want to develop their equity-centered instructional leadership skill set.
 Core tenets across all offerings are the importance of centering personal identity and relationship building as they intersect with building your leadership skills.
-Teacher leaders may take the modules independently or as part of the Social Justice Teacher Leader Certificate.

 Through our teacher leadership offerings, you will: